Quickstart

 This guide assumes you have xlwings already installed.
 If that’s not the case, head over to Installation.

-1. Interacting with Excel from a Jupyter notebook#
+1. Interacting with Excel from a Jupyter notebook

 If you’re just interested in getting a pandas DataFrame in and out of your Jupyter notebook, you can use the view and load functions, see Jupyter Notebooks: Interact with Excel.

-2. Scripting: Automate/interact with Excel from Python#
+2. Scripting: Automate/interact with Excel from Python

-Establish a connection to a workbook:
+Establish a connection with a workbook:

 >>> import xlwings as xw